 Try these products to resolve an itchy scalp naturally!

 You’ve likely read the suggestion to apply oil to your scalp.
-This advice can vary when it comes to the type of oil you use, but at LNH, we believe oregano essential oil diluted in coconut oil is the best way to go.
+This advice can vary when it comes to the type of oil you use, oregano essential oil diluted in coconut oil works great for many people.

 The oregano essential oil is part of the Premier Research Labs line, which means you know you can trust it’s of the purest form.
 It’s mildly diluted in olive oil and is so pure that you can even take it internally.
 See the bottle for instructions on internal use.